MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 # Settings to install these apps in your users' personal Teams environment
 Set-CsTeamsAppSetupPolicy -Identity Set-$identity -AllowSideLoading $true -AppPresetList $AppPresetList
 ```
+Create a new TeamsAppSetupPolicy and install VivaConnections App in users' personal Teams environment by setting these apps as AppPresetList.

 ## PARAMETERS